phpMussel/phpMussel/_docs/readme.EN.txt

  PHP and PCRE
  - phpMussel requires PHP and PCRE to execute and function correctly.
-Without php, or without the PCRE extension of PHP, phpMussel will not execute or function correctly.
+Without PHP, or without the PCRE extension of PHP, phpMussel will not execute or function correctly.
 Should make sure your system has both PHP and PCRE installed and available prior to downloading and installing phpMussel.